freskog/agent-edge-rs/README.md

 ---

-**Note**: This project actively addresses TensorFlow Lite operation compatibility issues and provides a complete framework for edge AI development.
-The latest TensorFlow C library installation ensures compatibility with the newest operations and models.
+**Note**: This system is optimized for the "hey mycroft" wakeword.
+For other wakewords, you'll need to train and provide different models for the final classification stage.